khadijalahy1/ENVIPEACE_JUNIOR/README.md

 ENVIPEACE JUNIOR is a cross platform mobile application which is aiming to sensitize children towards the environment through interactive educational content.

-This Project was designed during the Moroccan IOT and AI challenge where this last wons the third national prize.
+This Project was designed during the Moroccan IOT and AI challenge where the latter won the third national prize.

 The application contains three main rubrics:
 * quizzes